Pomax/socketless/README.md

 #### Client specifics

-Client classes are not passed a reference to the server they connected to, instead they can rely on the fact that `this.server` always resolves inside any class function.
+Client classes are not passed a reference to the server they connected to.
+Instead, they can rely on the fact that `this.server` always resolves inside any class function.
 Note that this does _not_ include the constructor, as clients need to constructed before they can be connected to a server.

 Client classes may implement the `onConnect()` function, which is called when a client instance has connected to the server.
-This function does not take any arguments.
-This function does not require the `async` keyword.
+This function does not take any arguments, and does not require the `async` keyword.

 Client classes may implement the `onDisconnect()` function, which is called when the server explicitly disconnects the client, whether intentionally (e.g. because the client requested to be disconnected) or not (e.g. the server got shut down).
-This function does not take any arguments.
-This function does not require the `async` keyword.
+This function also does not take any arguments, and also does not require the `async` keyword.

 ```javascript
 class Client {